rebecavalverde/help-docs/docs/en/edu/remove-students.md

 * Convert the selected accounts into individual ones.
 You can do that only if your students are older than the legal age in your country.
 If you have any doubts please check our [dedicated page](/help/en/policies/required-age.html).
 * Remove them and all relative data from our platform.

-Once you click on the confirmation button everything will be proceed on our side and you can keep on working.
+Once you click on the confirmation button everything will be processed on our side and you can keep on working.